cwhite1026/Py2PAC/README.md

 ### Current Status ###

 Everything is ready for use at the most basic level of functionality: calculating correlations with error estimates.
-There are some more things that I want to do with the ImageMask class and a lot of fitting and post-processing that I want to put in, but nothing that is necessary for the basic functionality, so it's just debugging that's left.
+There are some more things that I want to do with the ImageMask class and a lot of fitting and post-processing that I want to put in, but nothing that is necessary for the basic functionality.

 ### To-do before release ###

+- Get the setup straightened out (make sure it knows all the requirements, actually sets up properly, etc)
 - Come up with example data sets and add to repository
 - Tutorial ipython notebook that walks you from importing py2pac to plotting each kind of CF.  Also make sure it has the different ways to create ImageMasks